oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 <missing-definition-of-product-group-id>
-For each element of type `$['$defs'].product_group_id_t` which is not inside a Product Group (`$.product_tree.product_groups[*]`) and therefore reference an element within the `product_tree` it MUST be tested that the Product Group element with the matching `group_id` exists.
+For each element of type `$['$defs'].product_group_id_t` which is not inside a Product Group (`$.product_tree.product_groups[*]`) and therefore reference an element within the `product_tree` it SHALL be tested that the Product Group element with the matching `group_id` exists.
 The same applies for all items of elements of type `$['$defs'].product_groups_t`.